chocolatetoothpaste/monologue/README.md

 ***Breaking changes for 0.7.0***

-The API was reworked to clear up some annoyances and allow for free-hand queries to be written without requiring a specific method ot be written.
-When a query is ready to be compiled, instead of calling .query() and referencing .sql, you simply call .sql().
+The API was reworked to clear up some annoyances and allow for free-hand queries to be written when a specific method does not exist.
+When a query is ready to be compiled, instead of calling `.query()` and referencing `.sql`, you simply call `.sql()`.
 Example:

     monologue()
         .select( "*", "users u" )